(Updated with the latest stats on April 2020)

-With over 102 million internet users, equivalent to 71% of the population, Russia comes in at sixth place when looking at internet population size worldwide.
+With almost 110 million internet users, equivalent to 75% of the population, Russia comes in at eighth place when looking at internet population size worldwide.

 With such a massive online population, Russia is understandably an attractive target market for many businesses considering expanding internationally.

-While the business opportunities presented by Europe’s largest internet market are intriguing indeed, marketers must grasp the complexity of the digital marketplace in Russia in order to succeed there, because the online landscape truly is a one of a kind; Russia is one of the few countries where Google doesn’t rule the roost, with local search engine Yandex successfully keeping the global search leader at bay.
+While the business opportunities presented by Europe’s largest internet market are intriguing indeed, marketers must grasp the complexity of the digital marketplace in Russia in order to succeed there, because the online landscape truly is a one of a kind; Russia is one of the few countries where Google doesn’t totally dominate the market, with local search engine Yandex successfully keeping the global search leader on its toes.

 This blog post will teach you about the most popular Russian search engines and what you need to know about them in order to succeed.

-Russia is an unusual country in that it is one of the few where Google does not dominate.
-Instead, local search engine Yandex tops our list of the most popular Russian search engines, with a 54% market share.
+Russia is an unusual country in that it is one of the few where Google does not totally dominate.
+Instead, local search engine Yandex has a very respectable 45% market share.
 Yandex has a wide range of digital marketing products for SEOs and advertisers, on par with Google in quality and quantity.